Pivotal Tracker Help

 How can I set a fixed date for a release?

 When you create a release marker, you have the option of tying it to a specific date.
-A line will appear in the iteration where that date falls.
+When a release marker is given a release date, if it is in Current or Backlog, a black release-date marker line appears at the end of the iteration that the specified release date falls within.
+This helps make where you are in your release more visible.
 The release marker itself will continue to appear just below the last story included in the release.
-If a release marker is below the fixed date mark, it will turn red, indicating the release is in danger of being completed after the fixed deadline.
+If a release marker is below the fixed date mark, it will turn red, indicating the release is in danger of being completed after the deadline you set.
 As long as the release marker is in the same iteration as the fixed date, it will continue to appear in blue.

 How can my team plan and keep track of big features at a high level?